Holley Rubinsky

-Holley Rubinsky (1943 – 2015) was an American-born Canadian fiction writer who lived in Kaslo, British Columbia.
+Holley Rubinsky (May 18, 1943 – August 1, 2015) was an American-born Canadian fiction writer who lived in Kaslo, British Columbia.

 Biography

-Holley Rubinsky was born in Los Angeles, California.
-She came to British Columbia in 1976 with her daughter, the artist and children's book writer, Robin Ballard.
+Rubinsky was born on May 18, 1943, in Long Beach, California.
+She came to Kaslo, British Columbia, in 1976 with her daughter, the artist and children's book writer, Robin Ballard.

+In 1984, she married Yuri Rubinsky, whom she had met at a Banff Publishing Workshop, and couple moved to Toronto.